Do You Really Trust the Lord Nah.1:7 CLICK TITLE FOR AUDIO

 Do you really trust the Lord?
 When you are truly trusting the Lord:

-Perfect peace will override your fear – Is 26:3 – when you fully trust the Lord, there is a peace that sustains you and dissipates your fear – fear grips your senses and controls your mind – you start sweating the outcome and conversing in your head what you are going to do if a certain thing that’s worrying you turns out bad – you become emotional [angry usually] and doubtful – the thing you dread becomes all consuming in your mind – you might tense up, lose your appetite, and even go without sleep – all of these are symptoms of a person who is not trusting the Lord – when you trust the Lord, you magnify him and his peace overwhelms all of your emotional and mental reactions – the peace of God keeps your heart and mind [Phil 4:6-7].
+Perfect peace will override your fear, Is 26:3.
+When you fully trust the Lord, there is a peace that sustains you and dissipates your fear.
+Fear grips your senses and controls your mind.
+You start sweating the outcome and conversing in your head what you are going to do if a certain thing that’s worrying you turns out bad.
+Perhaps, you will become emotional [angry usually] and doubtful.
+The thing you dread becomes all consuming in your mind.
+You might tense up, lose your appetite, and even go without sleep.
+All of these are symptoms of a person who is not trusting the Lord.
+When you trust the Lord, you magnify him and his peace overwhelms all of your emotional and mental reactions.
+The peace of God keeps your heart and mind [Phil 4:6-7].

-You will turn to the Lord before anyone else – Ps 118:8-9 – when you are trusting the Lord, he will be the first one you ‘call’ when trouble is brewing – and you will take time with him until he gives you peace and clarity direction about the problem you are facing – most of us call a friend, a relative, a professional or an official when we face a trial – though you may have need of others, if they are the first ones you call then you are trusting them more than you are trusting the Lord – you ought to hit your knees before you hit ‘send’ – obviously don’t neglect to make the appropriate call in case of an emergency – but don’t waste a second after notifying the authorities to get with the Lord.
+You will turn to the Lord before anyone else, Ps 118:8-9.
+When you are trusting the Lord, he will be the first one you ‘call’ when trouble is brewing.
+And you will take time with him until he gives you peace and clear direction about the problem you are facing.
+Most of us call a friend, a relative, a professional or an official when we face a trial.
+Though you may have need of others, if they are the first ones you call then you are trusting them more than you are trusting the Lord.
+You ought to hit your knees before you hit ‘send’.
+Obviously don’t neglect to make the appropriate call in case of an emergency.
+But don’t waste a second after notifying the authorities to get with the Lord.

-You will have no thought of trusting yourself – Jer 17:5; Prov 28:26 – most people, whether they will admit it or not, trust in themselves – just listen to athletes talk – or read a few comments after a blog post – people are proud – they love themselves and value their own opinions – when you truly trust the Lord, the last person on earth you will trust is yourself – you know that your heart is deceitful above all things and desperately wicked – you won’t trust you – you will trust the Lord explicitly.
+You will have no thought of trusting yourself, Jer 17:5; Prov 28:26.
+Most people, whether they will admit it or not, trust in themselves.
+Just listen to athletes talk.
+Or read a few comments after a blog post.
+People are proud.
+They love themselves and value their own opinions.
+When you truly trust the Lord, the last person on earth you will trust is yourself.
+You know that your heart is deceitful above all things and desperately wicked.
+Therefore, you won’t trust you.
+You will trust the Lord explicitly.